nus-cs2103-AY2425S1/ip/docs/README.md

 # Weeny User Guide

-// Update the title above to match the actual product name

-// Product screenshot goes here
 [Product screenshot](/Ui.png)

-// Product intro goes here

 ## Adding todos

-// Describe the action and its outcome.
 Add general task to your task list.

-// Give examples of usage

 Example: `todo Clean the room`

-// A description of the expected outcome goes here
 The task gets added to the list for you to check off later

 ```